-Editor's note.-The Charter consists of Stats.
-1953 Vol. 2, p.
-3878, as amended by Stats.
-1955, p.
-4026 and Stats.
-1957, p.
-208. Amendments are indicated by historical citations appearing in parentheses following the amended section.
+Editor's note.-The Charter amendments are indicated by historical citations appearing in parentheses following the amended section.

 The Charter was ratified by the qualified electors of the city at an election held on September 6, 1952, approved by the State legislature and filed in the office of the secretary of state on Feb.
 4, 1953 and became effective April 21, 1953.